-By the Merchant Capital’s own estimates, provided in an email to Ventureburn, the financier has helped created an estimated 100 000 jobs, or 20 new jobs per business funded.
+By the Merchant Capital’s own estimates, provided in an email to Ventureburn, the financier has helped sustain an estimated 100 000 jobs, or 20 jobs per business funded.

-Reflecting on these numbers Girnum says he wants to do something to help solve unemployment in South Africa.
+Reflecting on these numbers Girnun says he wants to do something to help solve unemployment in South Africa.

 Yet while the banks may be working with his fintech, ironically in doing so business owners are having to pay more to access the finance they need to grow their business and hire more people.